Crawford v. Nashville: Background

 The petitioner, Vicky Crawford, was a long-time worker for the Metropolitan Government of Nashville and Davidson County.
 In 2002, the department of human resources began an investigation into Dr. Gene Hughes, the newly hired employee relations director for the Metro School District.
 Several female employees had expressed concern about being sexually harassed by Hughes.
 Veronica Frazier, the assistant director for the county human resources department was assigned to investigate the allegations.

 Frazier began by calling employees who had worked closely with Hughes, including Crawford.
 Crawford described to Frazier several incidents of sexual harassment.

-According to Crawford, Hughes has requested on "numerous" occasions to see her breasts.
+According to Crawford, Hughes had requested on "numerous" occasions to see her breasts.
 Hughes also, in response to the question "What's up?" grabbed his crotch and replied "You know what's up."
 On several occasions, Crawford continued, Hughes had pressed his crotch against the window of her office.
 On one occasion, when Crawford asked Hughes what she could do for him, he grabbed her head and pulled it towards his crotch.
 Other allegations were made by two other women who worked with Hughes.

 Frazier's report did not resolve the allegations, as Hughes denied the allegations and there were no witnesses.
 The report concluded that Hughes had acted inappropriately, but no disciplinary action was taken against him.
-(In fact even after information surfaced in March 2003 that he had made false statements on his resume, claiming untruthfully that he was an attorney, a professional football player with the Pittsburgh Steelers, and a Navy SEAL, Hughes was merely demoted from his $91,250 position to a $75,857 position, and then moved to the athletics department and given a $6,500 pay raise.
+(In fact, even after information surfaced in March 2003 that he had made false statements on his resume, claiming untruthfully that he was an attorney, a professional football player with the Pittsburgh Steelers, and a Navy SEAL, Hughes was merely demoted from his $91,250 position to a $75,857 position, and then moved to the athletics department and given a $6,500 pay raise.
 Hughes resigned in August 2003 but was allowed to collect pay at home through October 2003.)